-I. Fundamentals Courses: MSCI 501A, 501B, 501C, 501D, 501E, or 501F A Ph.D. student must choose four (4) of the fundamentals courses outside of the student's specialty.
+- I. Fundamentals Core Courses: MSCI 501A, 501B, 501C, 501D, 501E, or 501F - A Ph.D. student must choose four (4) of the fundamentals courses outside of the student's specialty.

-A M.S. student must choose three (3) of the fundamental courses outside of the student's specialty.
-(For example, a student in the Department of Biological Sciences is encouraged to take Fundamentals of Biological Oceanography; however it will not satisfy their core course requirement.)

-Successful completion of an advanced principles core course outside of one's speciality in lieu of one of the above Fundamentals Courses will also satisfy the above core course requirement.
+- A M.S. student must choose three (3) of the fundamentals courses outside of the student's specialty.
+(For example, a student in the Department of Biological Sciences is encouraged to take Fundamentals of Biological Oceanography; however it will not satisfy their core course requirement.) - Successful completion of an advanced principles core course outside of one's specialty in lieu of one of the above Fundamentals Courses will also satisfy the above core course requirement.
+In order for a core course to satisfy the core course requirements, a grade of B- or above must be earned in the course.

 II.
-Advanced Principles Core Courses
+Advanced Principles Core Courses:

-Students in either degree program must choose one of the advanced principles courses in the student's department of specialty (For example, a student in the Department of Biological Sciences must take MSCI 526):
+- Students in either degree program must choose one of the advanced principles courses their department of specialty (For example, a student in the Department of Biological Sciences must take MSCI 526):

-Biological Sciences: MSCI 526
+- Biological Sciences: MSCI 526

-Environmental & Aquatic Animal Health: Any course in the department over the 550 level
+- Environmental & Aquatic Animal Health: Any course in the department over the 550 level

-Fisheries Science: MSCI 528
+- Fisheries Science: MSCI 528

-Physical Sciences, discipline specific: MSCI 520 (physical oceanography); MSCI 522 (geological oceanography); MSCI 524 (marine chemistry)
+- Physical Sciences, discipline specific: MSCI 520 (physical oceanography);

+MSCI 522 (geological oceanography);

+MSCI 524 (marine chemistry)